Suzann Pettersen: 2015

-Pettersen wos involved in a controversy at the 2015 Solheim Cup match in St. Leon-Rot, Baden-Württemberg, Germany, in the second day afternoon four-ball match between Pettersen and Charley Hull for Europe against Alison Lee and Brittany Lincicome, United States.
+Pettersen was involved in a controversy at the 2015 Solheim Cup match in St. Leon-Rot, Baden-Württemberg, Germany, in the second day afternoon four-ball match between Pettersen and Charley Hull for Europe against Alison Lee and Brittany Lincicome, United States.
 On the 17th green, with the match all square, Lee missed a putt to win the hole.
 Taking for granted that the next 18-inch putt was conceded, Lee picked up her ball.
 However, Pettersen pointed out that it was not conceded, and the Europeans won the hole.
 The European team captain Carin Koch and vice captain Annika Sörenstam tried to convince Pettersen to change her mind and concede the putt, but as it was a fact that Lee had picked up her ball without the putt being given to her, it wasn't a possibility within the rules of golf, for the players to agree on the outcome of the hole and change the sequence of events afterwards.
 Pettersen/Hull eventually won the match and Europe took a 10–6 lead going into singles.
-However, United States won the Solheim Cup after a strong come back during the singles play the last day of the match.
+However, the United States won the Solheim Cup after a strong comeback during the singles play on the last day of the match.